What is OutcomesIQ? How to update existing admissions results information

 Getting Started: Opening OutcomesIQ

-- Navigate to Counselor list and select the OutcomesIQ tab
+- Navigate to a student's college list and select the OutcomesIQ tab

 - Results load automatically when you open the tab